Alec Gambling

-William Alexander Gambling FRS, FREng (11 October 1926–9 January 2021) was a British electrical engineer.
+William Alexander Gambling FRS (11 October 1926 – 9 January 2021) was a British electrical engineer known for pioneering work in the field of optoelectronics.

 Life

 From 1950 to 1955, he was lecturer in electric power engineering at the University of Liverpool.

 He taught at the University of Southampton and was dean of Engineering and Applied Sciences from 1972 to 1975.